 There are only two snack options here: the Strawberry Red Bean Ice Cream and another ice cream.
 We’ve tried the strawberry one, and it didn’t impress us too much.
 We’ve heard the other ice cream actually has a bit of bite to it.
 I can’t imagine that would be any good, but if you’re adventurous with your ice cream, give that a try.

 After stuffing yourself in Norway, this might be a country to skip.
-Or you might try something of greater substance at the Lotus Blossom Cafe, like the pot stickers, which are excellent.
+Or you might try something of greater substance at the Lotus Blossom Cafe, like the pot stickers, which are pretty good.

 Karamell-Küche is the new hit here, and has instantly become a popular choice for Walt Disney World guests.
 We are fans of Karamell-Küche, but definitely not to the extent of many others.
 We recommend getting something unique here, as contrary to what many people claim, the standard caramel corn is nothing special.
 That is, unless you really like caramel corn and having some moderately fresh caramel corn is really important to you.